Click Link To Scroll

 Born January 6, 1946 – Died July 7, 2006)

-British musician, composer, singer-songwriter, painter, founder member of the band Pink Floyd.
+British musician, composer, singer-songwriter, member Pink Floyd.

 “There’s Someone In My Head” – Drugs and Schizophrenia.